Regional, Functional and Radiological Anatomy

 VOXEL-MAN 3D Navigator Brain and Skull is a very useful introduction to the morphology, functional anatomy, and blood supply of the brain.
 The integrated approach and 3D interactive format are user-friendly and highly suitable for the target audience. — Jacqueline Graham and Paul D. Griffiths, Neuroradiology (more reviews)

-VOXEL-MAN 3D-Navigator: Inner Organs is an new kind of anatomical and radiological atlas.
+VOXEL-MAN 3D-Navigator: Brain and Skull is an new kind of anatomical and radiological atlas.
 It is novel in at least two respects:

 - Unlike books or traditional multimedia programs, it allows interactive exploration of a detailed three-dimensional anatomical model.
 Each structure is labeled and described, and can thus be interrogated directly on the screen.
 The advantages of dealing with real anatomy are thus combined with the advantages of learning from a book (associated knowledge).